tbidne/tbidne.github.io/_posts/2020-06-29-monads-monoids.md

 \end{align*}
 $$

-This gives us the monoidal structure and is equivalent to the more abstract definition given above.
+This gives the monoidal structure and is equivalent to the more abstract definition given above.

 ## Monads